Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

-If an adversary manages to compromise the exact peripheral that is used by an enclave, then any data on said peripheral is forfeit.
-However, any data not passed to the peripheral and of other enclaves remains confidential.
+\paragraph*{Malicious \sphw} If an adversary manages to compromise the exact device used by a \name, then any data on the device is forfeit.
+However, any data not passed to the malicious device remains confidential (\textbf{G2}).
 We stress that certain manipulations of specific peripherals are always possible for an adversary.
-Consider, for example, a temperate sensor.
+Consider, for example, a temperature sensor.
 Any local physical adversary can increase the real-world temperature and thus manipulate the sensor reading.
-However as we describe in out attacker model in Section~\ref{sec:problemStatement:attackerModel}, the physical attacker is out-of-scope of this paper.
-Note that this only applies to sensors, accelerators cannot get tampered with in this manner.
+However, as we describe in our attacker model in Section~\ref{sec:problemStatement:attackerModel}, the physical attacker is out-of-scope of this paper.